 As an African American whose lineage traces back to American slavery, I’m neutral in this discussion.
 I fully support the justice claim owed to my community for the free labor and brutality of our ancestors, but I’m also an advocate for global Black sovereignty.
 So politically ostracizing ourselves from the rest of the diaspora and continent is not a solution that will have any long-term benefits.
 However, I do have a few questions for those who are apart of the ADOS movement.

 - How will the ADOS who’ve intermixed with Blacks throughout the diaspora and continent, or outside their racial group, be affected by the funds that should be allocated?

-- If the ADOS requests are granted, what happens next in terms of us and our brothers & sisters abroad?
+- If the ADOS requests are granted, what happens next in terms of us and African people abroad?
 Do we block off building with the diaspora and continent?

 Feel free to comment to below.